canonical/testflinger/docs/reference/device-connector-types.rst

         The keys listed in this file are allowed to access the system in addition to keys in ~/.ssh/authorized_keys.

-Below is a sample cloud-config file for ``user_data`` key.
-This config was tested to provision Ubuntu OEM 24.04 images.
-User may keep the basic structure and add specific directives to customise the installation.
+Sample cloud-config file for ``user_data`` key.
+It should contain directives for autoinstall and cloud-init.
+Following is the basic structure example with explanations.
+Optional packages, keys, users, or commands can be added to customise the installation.

 For more details, please refer to
 `Autoinstall Reference <https://canonical-subiquity.readthedocs-hosted.com/en/latest/reference/autoinstall-reference.html>`_